SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 ## Brushes and Tools

 Brushes and tools currently only are limited to preset items.
 Soon though, any item can be binded to, so stay tuned for that!

+## Selections

+The only selection shape available is a cuboid.
+The other selection modes that you find in the planned command list will be implemented in the future.